maiqueb/ovirt-security-groups-demo/README.md

 The connection to oVirt engine uses [openstacksdk](https://docs.openstack.org/openstacksdk/latest/).
 Please refer to its documentation on [how to connect](https://docs.openstack.org/openstacksdk/latest/user/guides/connect.html).

-The preferred connection mechanism is through the configuration file - e.g.
+The preferred connection mechanism is through the configuration file - i.e.
 [clouds.yml](playbooks/clouds.yml).
 Update it to reflect your oVirt engine configuration.